-Wales came the name of Boughene.
+From the Celtic land of Wales came the name of Boughene.
 The Welsh name Boughene is a patronymic surname created from the Welsh personal name Owen, or Owein.
 The surname Boughene was originally ab-Owen: the distinctive Welsh patronymic prefix "ab" or "ap," means "son of," but the prefix has been assimilated into the surname over the course of time.
-CITATION[CLOSE]

 Early Origins of the Boughene family

-Another 188 words (13 lines of text) covering the years 1761, 1797 and 1704 are included under the topic Early Boughene History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Boughene research.
+Another 64 words (5 lines of text) covering the years 1761, 1797, 1704, 1575, 1624 and 1590 are included under the topic Early Boughene History in all our PDF Extended History products and printed products wherever possible.

 Boughene Spelling Variations